Products Updated: April 2022

 The picture is decently clear and it even has the guidelines on the screen as a reference to see how much room you have behind you.

-Even if you’re parking in complete darkness, the 18 infrared lights and night vision mode will help you see where you’re going.
+If you’re parking in complete darkness, the 18 infrared lights and night vision mode will help you see where you’re going.

 And even if your partner still insists on getting out and guiding you while in reverse, the camera has a microphone so you can hear what they’re saying through the monitor’s speakers.
 (You can also turn the volume down if you don’t need their help because the only reason you got a backup camera was so you didn’t have to listen to someone telling you how to drive.
 LOL!)